#1.Testors Liquid Cement for Plastic Models

 Another great product when it comes to the best model glue is the Games Workshop Citadel Plastic Glue.
 This stuff works amazingly well when it comes to putting together plastic model parts.
 Although it is not a name brand, we think that it definitely earns its place in the specialty niche of glues.
 It is specifically made for these plastic parts and really bonds them well while keeping them flexible.

-It is both strong and fast drying, meaning that it you can work fast with this glue and don’t have to wait on one part to finish curing before moving on to the next part.
+It is both strong and fast drying, meaning that you can work fast with this glue and don’t have to wait on one part to finish curing before moving on to the next part.
 It does run a bit and doesn’t have the thicker consistency of Testors, so please keep that in mind.
-Some people like a more runny glue and others prefer something more thick.
+Some people like a more runny glue and others prefer something thicker.

 #3.Gorilla Glue Clear Grip Contact Adhesive

 Next, we have the Gorilla Glue Clear Grip Contact Adhesive, which is the best model glue for those who want a nice waterproof glue that holds in seconds to create a permanent bond.
 Although it is just a multi-purpose super glue, it is the Gorilla Glue brand after all, which just makes it so much better.
 So you know that you are going to get quality and reliability with this brand.

 Although this super glue is made as a general purpose glue, it works great on plastic models in our opinion.
 It gives you a crazy bond strength and has an instant grab.
 Another great thing is that it is 100% waterproof, which actually goes a long way in the right situations.
 You never know when this will come in handy.

 #4.Tamiya Extra Thin Cement Glue